United States patent law: U.S. International Trade Commission (ITC)

+Court of Appeals for the Federal Circuit (CAFC)

+The Court of Appeals for the Federal Circuit hears appeals from US Federal District Courts and from the International Trade Commission.
+The decisions of the CAFC can be appealed to the US Supreme Court, but only on discretionary basis via a petition for a writ of certiorari.

 Utilization and importance

 A survey of 12 industries from 1981 to 1983 shows that patent utilization is strong across all industries in the United States, with 50 percent or more patentable inventions being patented.

 However, this is not to say that all industries believe their inventions have relied on the patent system or believe it is a necessity to introduce and develop inventions.
 Another survey for the same time period show that, of those 12 same industries, only two—pharmaceuticals and chemicals—believe thirty percent or more of their patentable inventions would not have been introduced or developed without having patent protection.
 All others—petroleum, machinery, fabricated metal products, primary metals, electrical equipment, instruments, office equipment, motor vehicles, rubber, and textiles—have a percentage of twenty-five or lower, with the last four of those industries believing none of their inventions relied on the patent system to be introduced or developed.